 1) The choice of substrate and variety

-There are a multitude of different substrates that can be used: cereal straw, hemp fibers, wood shavings, sawdust, cardboard, residues from the food industry, various textiles, coconut shells, etc.
+There is a multitude of different substrates that can be used: cereal straw, hemp fibers, wood chips, sawdust, cardboard, residues from the agri-food industries, various textiles, coconut husk, etc.

-Given the ecological approach that often accompanies projects around myco-materials, the substrates generally chosen also have the objective of recycling waste from other activities and promoting local materials to reduce transport and the carbon impact.
+Given the ecological approach that often accompanies projects around myco-materials, the substrates generally chosen also aim to repurpose waste from other activities and to valorize local materials to reduce transportation and carbon impact.

 Beyond these ecological considerations, there are also technical aspects to take into account to ultimately obtain a good quality product:

-The varieties used for biomaterials are mushrooms lignivores & saprophytes : they naturally degrade dead wood and more generally carbonaceous materials.
+The varieties used for biomaterials are fungi lignivores & saprophytes : they naturally degrade dead wood and more generally carbonaceous materials.

-A substrate too rich in nitrogen or sugar will be more conducive to bacteria, and you will therefore have to “fight” more with more energy to put into the sterilization of the substrate and the sterility of the inoculation and incubation processes.
+A substrate too rich in nitrogen or sugar will be more favorable to bacteria, and you will therefore have to “fight” harder with more energy focused on sterilizing the substrate and maintaining sterility during inoculation and incubation processes.

-Conversely, a very carbon-containing substrate will be called “selective” because few microorganisms other than fungi can develop on wood chips.
+Conversely, a highly carbonaceous substrate is called “selective” because few other microorganisms besides fungi can develop on wood chips.

-However, a lack of nitrogen and sugars can result in too weak a mycelium, too slow and possibly incomplete colonization of the substrate, and therefore poorer quality results.
+However, a lack of nitrogen and sugars can result in a weak mycelium, too slow and possibly incomplete colonization of the substrate, and therefore a lower quality yield.

-➡️ Our advice: We generally use a carbon base such as straw or sawdust/wood shavings (preferably hardwood) at a rate of 80-90%, which is enriched with a richer material such as cereals , coffee grounds, hay or other at a rate of 10-20%.
+➡️ Our advice : A carbon-based substrate such as straw or sawdust/wood chips (preferably hardwood) is generally used at 80-90%, enriched with a richer material like cereals, coffee grounds, hay, or other at 10-20%.

-Mycelium is a living being, which needs oxygen to live, to colonize and decompose its substrates.
+Mycelium is a living organism that needs oxygen to live, to colonize, and to decompose its substrates.

-➡️ Our advice : We recommend a humidity rate ranging from 60% for a sawdust-based substrate to 70% for straw-based substrates.
+➡️ Our advice : A rate ranging from 60% humidity is recommended for a sawdust-based substrate to 70% for straw-based substrates.

-Depending on the intended use, the materials will need more or less rigidity.
-For insulating panels, for example, we will prefer a fibrous texture.
+Depending on the intended use, the materials will require more or less rigidity.
+For insulating panels, for example, a fibrous texture is preferred.

 The choice of mycelium is of course important because some are stronger than others.
-The mycelium will act as a binder, like a glue which will hold all the materials together.
-What will provide strength are the fibers (crushed cereal straw, plant stems, burlap, etc.).
+The mycelium acts as a binder, like a glue that holds all the materials together.
+What provides the strength are the fibers (chopped cereal straw, plant stems, jute fabrics, etc.).

-Just as in the construction of buildings, we will “reinforce” the concrete: we will add metal structures to the concrete to give it better solidity and resistance.
+Just like in building construction, we "reinforce" the concrete: we add metal structures into the concrete to give it better strength and durability.

-The fibers will also ventilate the substrate, and therefore improve its insulating appearance.
-However, fibers that are too long will not be practical to use because they will not fit well into the molds, risk piercing the bags, and ventilating the substrate too much.
+The fibers will also aerate the substrate, thereby improving its insulating properties.
+However, fibers that are too long will not be practical to use because they won't fit well into molds, may puncture the bags, and will over-aerate the substrate.

-➡️ Our advice: Use a mixture of crushed straw (1-3 cm ideally) with 10 to 20% sawdust (our optimal substrate is very suitable).
+➡️ Our advice: Use a mix of chopped straw (ideally 1-3 cm) with 10 to 20% wood sawdust (our optimal substrate works very well).

 - reishi (ganoderma lucidum)